EU Settlement Scheme for SOAS EU Students

 Currently, while the UK remains a member state of the EU, European free movement rules continue to apply for EU/ EEA/ Swiss and relevant family members in the UK and for UK citizens and relevant family members in the EU/ EEA/ Switzerland.
-SOAS will continue to liaise with UKCISA and the Home Office about advice to students travelling in and out of the UK after Brexit day and on any future immigration requirements.
+SOAS will continue to liaise with UKCISA and the Home Office about advice to students travelling in and out of the UK and on any future immigration requirements.

 Where can I find further information?